 NORMAN—University of Oklahoma meteorologists, Michael Biggerstaff and Addison Alford, recently presented results collected from landfall of Hurricane Harvey in Corpus Christi, Texas, one year ago.
-Data collected with the OU Shared Mobile Atmospheric Research and Testing and National Weather Service radars showed maximum sustained surface winds of 112 miles per hour.
+Data collected with the OU Shared Mobile Atmospheric Research and Teaching and National Weather Service radars showed maximum sustained surface winds of 112 miles per hour.
 A Category 3 hurricane has sustained winds of 111 to 129 mph.

 “SMART radar wind retrievals have been quality assured for seven hours around the time of landfall.
 The strongest winds over land were 112 mph near Bayside and Holiday Beach, Texas,” said Biggerstaff, SMART radar team leader.
 “Holiday Beach and Rockport, Texas, had mesovortices go directly overhead with significant damage in both locations.”

 Alford, an OU doctoral student, developed automated analysis software to handle the nearly 19 hours of radar data collected during Hurricane Harvey.
 For the landfall period, he manually inspected the results to ensure accuracy.

 Biggerstaff obtained wind measurements from seven StickNets deployed by Texas Tech University to validate the radar winds.
 The validation showed that the radar-derived surface winds were a few mph faster on average than anemometer winds.
 Despite the results obtained by the OU team, the hurricane caused significant damage as a result of the severe winds and several mesovortices that rotated around the inner edge of Harvey’s eyewall.

 Wind tower data obtained from the University of Florida showed a one second wind gust of 178 mph in one of the mesovortices.
 The sustained or one-minute average wind speed was only 101 mph, which is associated with a Category 2 hurricane.